asrampasso/academic_website/content/research/fieldwork/index.md

 title: "Fieldwork Experience"

-summary: Please, click here to access more details about my fieldwork experience.
+summary: Please, click here to access more information about my fieldwork experience.

 ---